 - 1. Pupil shall follow directions of the driver the first time given. - 2.
 No striking or threatening bus driver. - 3.
 Pupil shall arrive at the bus stop before the bus arrives. - 4.
 Pupil shall wait in a safe place, clear of traffic, and away from where the bus stops. - 5.
 Pupil shall walk in an orderly line and avoid horseplay / fighting / tussling. - 6.
 Pupil shall cross the road or street in front of the bus only after the bus has come to a complete stop and upon direction of the driver. - 7.
 Pupil shall go directly to an available or assigned seat when entering the bus. - 8.
 Pupil shall remain seated and keep aisles and exits clear. - 9.
 Pupil shall exhibit acceptable classroom conduct at all times. - 10.
 Pupil shall refrain from throwing or passing objects on, from, or into buses. - 11.
-Pupil is permitted to carry only objects that can be held on his/her lap.

-- 12. Pupil shall refrain from the use of profane language, obscene gestures, tobacco, alcohol, drugs, or any other controlled substance on the bus. - 13.
+Pupil is permitted to carry only objects that can be held on his/her lap. - 12.
+Pupil shall refrain from the use of profane language, obscene gestures, tobacco, alcohol, drugs, or any other controlled substance on the bus. - 13.
 Pupil shall not carry hazardous materials, nuisance items, and animals onto the bus.
-Exception: If the Individualized Educational Plan requires a special-needs student to use an animal, such as a seeing-eye dog or monkey, for mobility purposes, then the assigned animal will be permitted on the bus. - 14.
+Exception: If the Individualized Educational Plan requires a special-needs student to use an animal, such as a seeing-eye dog. - 14.
 Pupil shall respect the rights and safety of others. - 15.
 Pupil shall refrain from leaving or boarding the bus at locations other than the assigned stops at home or school. - 16.
 Pupil shall refrain from extending head, arms, or objects out of the bus windows. - 17.
 Pupil shall refrain from hitching rides via the bumper or other parts of the bus.